DoctorWkt/CSCvon8/journal.md

 I thought about things while we were out.
 At present:

  - ALUop, 5 bits
- - LoadOp, 3 bits		- reader from the data bus
+ - LoadOp, 3 bits, reader from the data bus
- - DbusOp, 2 bits		- writer to the data bus
+ - DbusOp, 2 bits, writer to the data bus
  - new phase, 4 bits
- - ARena, 1 bit			- who writes on the address bus
+ - ARena, 1 bit, who writes on the address bus
- - PCincr, 1 bit		- increment the PC
+ - PCincr, 1 bit, increment the PC
- - PCload, 1 bit		- load the PC
+ - PCload, 1 bit, load the PC

 17 bits total.